 In addition, as previously announced on February 28, 1995, the Company has been exploring the sale of its sugar business and is engaged in discussions with interested parties.
 Should such a sale materialize, the Company would also withdraw from the sugar segment of its business.
 There can be no assurance when, if or on what terms such a sale may be made.
-The U.S. Senate on March 28, 1996 and the House on March 29, 1996 passed the Federal Agriculture Improvement and Reform Act of 1996 (the "Agriculture Act"), which includes provisions for the restoration of the Everglades ecosystem in South Florida.
-Signature by the President is pending.
-The Agriculture Act provides significant funding levels for the acquisition of real property located in the Everglades which is where the Company's sugar operations are located.
-Assuming the President signs the Agriculture Act, it is currently unknown whether such funds would be available or utilized if a sale of the sugar segment materializes in the future.
+The Agriculture Act, which was signed into law by the President on April 4, 1996, includes provisions for the restoration of the Everglades ecosystem in South Florida.
+The Agriculture Act provides significant funding levels for the acquisition of real property located in the Everglades where the Company's sugar operations are located.
+It is currently unknown whether such funds would be available or utilized if a sale of the sugar segment materializes in the future.